Table of Contents

 - Non-competitive inhibition

 - Uncompetitive inhibition

 - Increased reduction of unnecessary enzymes

 In competitive inhibition, the inhibitor resembles the substrate and thus competes with it for the binding site at the active center of the enzyme.
 The inhibitor binds at the active center, thereby blocking this binding site.
 The KM value increases since an increased substrate concentration is required in order to obtain the half-maximal velocity.

-Vmax is however not changed.
-The inhibitor can be removed from the bond through an excess of the substrate; therefore, this inhibition is reversible.
+However, Vmax is unchanged.
+The inhibitor can be removed from the bond under substrate excess; therefore, this inhibition is reversible.
 Examples: ACE inhibitors, Curare.

-In non-competitive inhibition, the inhibitor does not have to have a similar substrate because it binds and inhibits the enzyme outside of the active center.
-The substrate can thus continue to bind to the active center but is not converted due to the additional binding of the inhibitor.
-This means that the number of functional enzyme-substrate complexes decreases.
+In non-competitive inhibition, the inhibitor does not have a similar substrate because it binds and inhibits the enzyme outside of the active center.
+The substrate can thus continue to bind to the active center but is not converted due to the additional binding of the inhibitor, implying that the number of functional enzyme-substrate complexes decreases.

 This decreases Vmax while KM remains the same.
 A substrate excess does not displace the inhibitor.
 The non-competitive inhibition can be reversible or irreversible.
 Example: acetylsalicylic acid (irreversible).

 Uncompetitive inhibition is a rare form of enzyme inhibition and characterized by specific binding at the enzyme-substrate complex.
 The inhibitor also binds outside the active center, but only if the enzyme-substrate complex is already formed.
 The result is a reversible conformational change, and thus inactivation of the enzyme.
 KM and vmax are reduced.